Wilmington International Airport: Governance

 Wilmington International Airport is owned by New Hanover County.
-In 1987, the county created the New Hanover County Airport Authority to assist the airport director in running the airport.
-The airport is leased to the Airport Authority from New Hanover County for $1 per year until 2019.
+In 1989, the North Carolina General Assembly, ratified Senate Bill 410 (Chapter 404), allowing New Hanover County to establish an airport authority.
+The county authorized the creation of the Wilmington Airport Authority, to assist the airport director in running the airport, on July 1, 1989.
+The airport is leased to the airport authority from New Hanover County for $1 per year until 2049.
+The lease was extended another 30 years after it originally expired in 2019.

-The current Airport Director is Julie Wilsey, AAE, and the Deputy Director is Gary Broughton, CM.
+The current airport director is Jeffrey Bourk, A.A.E., and the chair is Spruill Thompson.
 The New Hanover County Airport Authority has seven board members.